 For cold, it could be used up to three times a day on the chest and throat.
 For joint pains, it should not be used more than three to four times (7).

-Vicks VapoRub for children could help alleviate cough and cold symptoms in children above two years.
+Vicks VapoRub for children could help alleviate cough and cold symptoms as an inhaled decongestant in children above two years.
 However, consult your child’s doctor before using it.
 Also, ensure you keep it away from your child’s reach since its ingestion could be poisonous.
 You may further inform your child’s caretakers about the dos and don’ts to note when applying the ointment.
 Please note that this post is for informational purposes only and is not a replacement for a doctor’s consultation.
 Hence, do not use any medications without first talking to your doctor.

 This post is for informational purposes only and is not a replacement for a doctor’s consultation.
 Do not use any medication without talking to your doctor.